Do Tulips Need a Lot of Water? Tulip Water Requirements

 - The most effective instrument for watering tulips is a pail or similar container.

 - Put soil inside a container that has a circumference of six inches.
-Place the bulbs so that their pointed ends are one inch below the pot rim.
+Place the bulbs so their pointed ends are one inch below the pot rim.
 Place the bulbs on top of the dirt.
 After leaving about an inch of space between each bulb in the container, pour the soil on top.

 - The pot should then be placed inside a plastic bag, and the bag should be sealed before the soil can be watered.
 Ten weeks of storage should be done at a temperature between 35-48°F. Only water the soil until it is completely dry.